All posts

 Apartments via Airbnb or booking.com

 The most popular option.
-A flat near the beach gives you space, a kitchen, and the ability to come and go without worrying about hotel check-in times.
-Book at least six months in advance — the best spots near Praia Da Rocha disappear quickly.
+A flat near the beach gives you space, a kitchen, and the flexibility to come and go without worrying about hotel check-in times.
+Book at least six months in advance — the best spots near Praia Da Rocha go quickly.

 Hotels

-Several mid-range and boutique hotels in Portimão.
+Several mid-range and boutique hotels in Portimao.
 Prices increase significantly during AfroNation week.
-Worth booking early for flexibility with cancellation.
+Book early for flexibility with cancellation.

 Group villas

 If you're travelling with friends, a villa in the Algarve can be exceptional value per person and gives the group a proper base.
-Vila properties 15–30 minutes from Portimão offer pools, outdoor space, and real value for groups of 6+.
+Properties 15–30 minutes from Portimao offer pools, outdoor space, and real value for groups of 6+.

 AfroNation draws tens of thousands of attendees to a relatively small coastal town.
 Accommodation fills up far earlier than most other UK-departure festivals.
-If you're planning to go, sort accommodation before you finalise your ticket purchase.
+Sort accommodation before you finalise your ticket purchase.

 Most of the festival action is walkable from Praia Da Rocha.
 The festival site, the beach clubs, and the main restaurant strips are all within a 15-minute walk.